billthefarmer/currency/README.md

 Touch a currency entry in the list to make it current.
 The current currency will move to the top of the list.
 Long touch a currency entry to select it.
-Once one currency is selected others may be added to the selection by touching them. another long touch on another currency will clear the list and select the new currency.
+Once one currency is selected others may be added to the selection by touching them.
+Another long touch on another currency will clear the list and select the new currency.
 The icons in the toolbar will change to:

  * **Done** Clear the selection.
  * **Remove** the selected currencies.